Esports in Education: The Pros and Cons

 Esports requires significant investment in technology and infrastructure beyond just buying a roomful of high-spec gaming PCs or laptops.
 You’ll also need internal and external network speeds to support competitive gaming, dedicated spaces for tournaments and practice and staff members to oversee the programme.

-Can You Integrate t With Existing Learning?
+Can You Integrate it With Existing Learning?

 Esports should not be seen as a standalone thing; but rather as complementary to your other learning processes.
 And that means you need to think carefully about how it integrates with your curriculum.
 It can provide practical applications for subjects like maths, computer science and media studies.
 But there are also specific courses that it can feed into, like game design, digital marketing or event management, that can help students develop their career paths.